readmeio/oas/packages/parser/README.md

 Validates the API definition against the [Swagger 2.0](https://github.com/OAI/OpenAPI-Specification/tree/main/schemas/v2.0), [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/tree/main/schemas/v3.0), or [OpenAPI 3.1](https://github.com/OAI/OpenAPI-Specification/tree/main/schemas/v3.1) specifications.

-In addition to validating the API definition against their respective specification schemas it will also be validated against specific areas that aren't covered by the Swagger or OpenAPI schemas, such as duplicate parameters, invalid component schema names, or duplicate `operationId` values.
+In addition to validating the API definition against their respective specification schemas, it will also be validated against specific areas that aren't covered by the Swagger or OpenAPI schemas, such as duplicate parameters, invalid component schema names, or duplicate `operationId` values.

 If validation fails an error will be thrown with information about what, and where, the error lies within the API definition.